waawal/treasure/README.rst

 This is a library that queries pypi for updates of a sequence of troves during a certain time and processes the difference.

-- It isn't using the ``pubsubhubbub`` interface though?

-No, not yet at least.
+- It isn't using the ``pubsubhubbub`` interface though? - No, not yet at least.

 - Why was this created?

-When creating the twitter-bot twittering under the py3k-handle (@py3k) I realized that checking for updates to trove-classifiers on pypi might be interesting for all kind of bott (IRC, XMPP etc.).
-That's why this module exist (it may be useful for much more than bots of course!).
+*When creating the twitter-bot twittering under the py3k-handle (@py3k) I realized that checking for updates to trove-classifiers on pypi might be interesting for all kind of bott (IRC, XMPP etc.).
+That's why this module exist (it may be useful for much more than bots of course!).*

 Examples
 --------